Aventyret/lionel-oauth-client/docs/guide/index.md

 For the authentication to work you need to set up a page where you handle the redirect response from your issuer.
 On that page you should call `oAuthClient.handleCallback()` – make sure that the client was created with the same config options as the client that initiated the authentication.

-The absolute uri of the page where you hande the callback is what you should set as `redirectUri` when you create your client.
+The absolute uri of the page where you handle the callback is what you should set as `redirectUri` when you create your client.

 The same callback page will be used in all authorizations: sign in with redirect, sign in silently, auto renewal of tokens and authentication checks after session monitoring has indicatied a session change at the issuer.